Roger Wilkins: Career

-Wilkins was the Robinson Professor of History and American Culture at George Mason University in Fairfax, Virginia until his retirement in 2007.
-During his tenure at George Mason, Wilkins was, arguably, one of the most preeminent professors in residence at that time.
-Wilkins was also the publisher of the NAACP's journal, The Crisis, and was the nephew of Roy Wilkins, a past executive director of the NAACP.
+Wilkins was the Robinson Professor of History and American Culture at George Mason University in Fairfax, Virginia from 1988 until his retirement in 2007, becoming one of the most eminent faculty members at the incipient institution.
+He also retained his position at the Institute for Policy Studies until 1992.
+Wilkins was also the publisher of the NAACP's journal, The Crisis.

-Wilkins resided in Washington, D.C., and was married to Patricia King, Professor of Law at Georgetown University.
+Wilkins resided in Washington, D.C., and was married to Patricia King, a legal scholar at Georgetown University.

-Wilkins died on March 26, 2017, in Kensington, Maryland from complications of dementia.
+Wilkins died on March 26, 2017, in Kensington, Maryland, from complications of dementia.
 He was 85.